kailaan00/pm566-hw/hw04/README.md

 Displaying records 1 - 10

-The name of the most popular category is ‘Sports’.
+The most popular category is ‘Sports’ (74).